Radish alpha

 Patches

 Patches are how Radicle proposes changes — analogous to pull requests, but signed and replicated peer-to-peer.
-Radish lets you create and discuss them without leaving the browser.
+Radish lets you create, review, and merge them without leaving the browser.

 Browsing patches